arcxp-ce-support/Fusion-Training-User-Stories/README.md

 1. In the `components/output-types` directory, create an amp.jsx file

-2. Within the react component return the entire page content (from the html tag to the body tag), while rendering the children from props
+2. Within the react component return the entire page content (from the html tag to the body tag), while rendering the children from props.
+Remember to add in any AMP support tags needed.
+Refer to the [AMP documentation](https://amp.dev/documentation/guides-and-tutorials/learn/spec/amphtml/) for further details.

 3. There are other attributes in props we can use to render content.
 For example, the favicon can be displayed by: